flybywiresim/website/src/posts/development_notam-2021-10.md

 ### TCAS

 Another anticipated feature is TCAS (Traffic Collision Avoidance System).
-We have implemented TCAS 7.1, a first among all Airbus simulation addons.
-This includes a new TA/RA voice and XYZ plz add features here kthxbye.
+We aim to implement TCAS 7.1, a first among all Airbus simulation addons.
+This includes a new TA/RA voice and other features.

-...TCAS images bruhegg....

 Our implementation will eventually also include AUTO TCAS - allowing the plane's autopilot to obey resolution advisories for the pilot if no intervention happens, through a new TCAS vertical mode.
 However, we are not quite ready to show this off yet, as it requires a new law in our autopilot model.
 More news on that soon!